timstr/scorch/README.md

 # Scorch

-A lightweight header-only C++ library for tensor arithmetic with automatic differentiation, designed to closely mimick the famous PyTorch library in usage and appearance but with improved compile-time safety checks.
+A lightweight, cross-platform, header-only library written standard C++ for tensor arithmetic with automatic differentiation, designed to closely mimick the famous PyTorch library in usage and appearance but with improved compile-time safety checks.

 Here's an example that trains a two-layer neural network to learn the identity function.
 This code can be run in `demo.cpp`.
-Most of this should feel familiar to a PyTorch user.
+Most of this should look and feel immediately familiar to a PyTorch user.
 ```C++
 // layer sizes
 constexpr std::size_t InputDim = 4;